POWDER COATING WHEELS

 COST TO POWDER COAT WHEELS

-Wondering how much it cost to powder coat wheels?
-The average cost is between $200 to $275 per wheel.
+Wondering how much it costs to powder coat wheels?
+The starting price is from $250 and goes up to $400 per wheel.
 This will depend on the rim size and required colour.
 We are a specialized alloy wheel shop (not a commercial powder coat shop) so we powder coat wheels only.
 Get a free quote here.

 POWDER COATING AT CNC WHEELS